intrepidcs/ics-cli/README.md

 ## Requirements
 # Linux
-On linux this application requires root permissions to access device network interfaces or you can add the required ICS udev rules linked below.
+On linux this application requires root permissions to access device network interfaces or you can add the ICS udev rules linked below.
 # Windows
 On windows this application requires a valid PCAP installation to access ICS devices using ethernet.